Roeyx/NLP/Project2/README.md

 # Emotion Classification with BERT-based Models

 This repository contains the implementation for the paper "Emotion Classification with BERT-based Models".
-It provides a pipeline for fine-tuning Transformer models (BERTweet, CardiffRoBERTa, ModernBERT) on 6-class emotion recognition, along with compression techniques (Pruning + Quantization).
+It provides a pipeline for fine-tuning Transformer models (BERTweet, CardiffRoBERTa, ModernBERT) on 6-class emotion recognition, along with compression techniques (Pruning + Quantization). pt files can be used and download via google drive link in emotion_classifier.ipynb

 ## 🚀 Quick Start (For Graders/Inference)